nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Parameters for finding tasks can be entered together in any order.
 * You must enter at least one parameter from either Task Type or the valid options.
 * Task Type is optional, however, when entered, only one task type is allowed.
+* The first option must be valid.
-* Any other invalid options not stated below will be ignored.
+* After the first valid option, any other invalid options that is not stated below will be ignored.

 Task Type Available:
 * `todo/`: Todos